-Identity theft scams are when a bad actor wrongfully obtains and uses another individual's personal data.
-A common target for identity theft includes unauthorized access into a person's bank account.
-It may also include stealing Social Security Numbers, an individual's personal address, or even health care information.
+Identity theft scams are when a bad actor wrongfully obtains and uses another individual's personal data for their own gains.
+A common target for identity theft includes unauthorized access to a person's bank account.
+It may also include stealing Social Security numbers, an individual's personal address, or even health care information.
 Fraudsters may withdraw money, input false applications for loans, or attempt to claim benefits like Social Security or unemployment on behalf of the older adult.
-In 2023, the FTC reported over one million cases of identity theft, and an AARP report found that Americans lost \$43 billion due to identity theft that same year.
+In 2024, AARP found that Americans lost \$47 billion due to identity theft.